xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-Errors:
+Errors:<br />
+E_INVALID_SESSION: No session provided or the provided session is invalid<br />
+E_INVALID_IDENTIFIER: The specified id is invalid<br />
-E_INVALID_STATE: The poll cannot be viewed because it is either in the opened or closed state
+E_INVALID_STATE: The poll cannot be viewed because it is either in the opened or closed state<br />
+E_UNAUTHORIZED: You are not the poll owner<br />

 ### List my polls